jonathannz/cloudinary-bulk-video-downloader/README.md

-# Cloudinary Bulk Image Downloader
+# Cloudinary Bulk Video Downloader

-Downloads all your images from a Cloudinary cloud.
+Downloads all your videos from a Cloudinary cloud.

 The Cloudinary provided [generate_archive](https://cloudinary.com/documentation/image_upload_api_reference#generate_archive) endpoint has a limitation of 1000 resources or 100MBs.
 This tool gets around that by reading from the admin API and downloading images one by one.